Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 *Important note: Your NAICS 4-digit code must start with 31, 32, or 33 (Manufacturing)*
 ***
 * Corporate name and total employees of the top 3 businesses (Click To View Corporate Businesses by Revenue):
-Depuy products Inc. has 12000 employees
+Depuy products Inc. has 12000 employees,
-Steris Corporation has 7655 employees
+Steris Corporation has 7655 employees and
 Ethicon Inc. has 5382 employees

 * Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):